krishicks/resume/README.md

 San Francisco
 krishicks@gmail.com | [LinkedIn](https://www.linkedin.com/in/kris-hicks-a6123a161)

+### Objective

+Deliver software and infrastructure solutions to real-world problems, preferably by developing and using free and open-source software (F/OSS).

 ### About me

 **I am originally a self-taught developer.** In 2007 I taught myself enough Ruby to automate parts of the job I had then.